dunnavisal/dunnavisal/README.md

 - 👋 Hi, I’m @dunnavisal
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...javascript,html,css,node.js,react.
+- 🌱 I’m currently learning Full Stack Web Development.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...dunnavisal1999a@gmail.com
+- 📫 How to reach me dunnavisal1999a@gmail.com

 <!---
 dunnavisal/dunnavisal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.